 Hi! 👋

-My name is Riccardo Massidda, and I'm a third-year Ph.D. student at the University of Pisa.
+My name is Riccardo Massidda, and I am a post-doc researcher at the University of Pisa, Italy.

-My research lies at the intersection of machine learning, neural network interpretability, and causality.
+My research lies at the intersection of machine learning and causality and focuses on causal abstraction methods.

 In this paper we introduce COSMO, a constraint-free continuous optimization scheme for acyclic structure learning.
 In addition to being asymptotically faster, COSMO compares favorably with constrained approaches.